 There are nearly 15,000 Kindle books and Audible audiobooks available for Immersion Reading and Whispersynch for Voice as well as a nice selection of free sets including, The Adventures of Huckleberry Finn, A Tale of Two Cities, The Three Musketeers, Gulliver’s Travels and other classics.

 For a list of Kindle Edition Books with accompanying Audible Audio editions with Whispersync technology, click here.

 To see a list of the FREE Kindle Edition books with FREE Audible Audio edition, click here.

-If you don’t have the second generation of Kindle Fire or one of the new Kindle Fire HD devices, you can still access the Whispersync technology and the free Kindle books and Audible versions just without the Immersion Reading technology.
-All you need is a Kindle and the free Audible app that comes pre installed on your Kindle.
+If you don’t have the second generation of Kindle Fire or one of the newer Kindle Fire HD devices, you can still access the Whispersync technology and the free Kindle books and Audible versions just without the Immersion Reading technology.
+All you need is a Kindle and the free Audible app that comes pre-installed on your Kindle.

 The new Kindle Fire (second generation) and the Kindle Fire HD also come with a text-to-speech function.
 While this is nice (my kids don’t seem to mind the computerized voice) there is really no comparison between a professionally recorded narration such as those offered by Audible and a monotone digital text-to-speech voice.

 When E-Readers first came out, there was some concern about whether it was really good for children to read digital versions of books.
 If you are in doubt, read the following list of benefits (that can also help people with dyslexia) of reading books from an E-Reader:

 Other E-Reader Benefits

 1. Changing the font size of the text and the number of words on the e-reader screen can help students customize the text to their preferences, which can be especially helpful for struggling readers.